Photo of construction worker on the side of a building with illustration of Pennsylvania state outline and 3 dollar bills.

 Additionally, building prevailing wages into your estimates and bids isn’t enough.
 Public projects are notorious for long payment delays.
 If you don’t have sufficient cash in the bank, you need to find ways to delay paying for some project costs until you get paid by your customer.

-One solution is material financing.
+One solution is materials financing.
 Material financing allows contractors to use another company’s money to purchase building materials, with repayment terms that stretch up to 120 days.
 This allows you to save your own cash for payroll while you wait for your invoices to get paid.

 You can also explore other financing options for contractors, which can allow them to access funds to cover other project costs — like mobilization and payroll expenses — when they take on bigger projects.